Posted on Cowbird on November 20, 2013

 A dish that is popular in Brazil, it is very similar to a chicken potpie.
 He takes chicken breasts and puts it through the meat grinder.
 He takes the ground chicken puts in a large pot and mixes it with chopped garlic, onions, green peas, green olives, tomato sauces, and a few other ingredients.
 After the chicken cooks, he puts it in a baking pan that is lined with dough he made from scratch.
 He tops it off with more dough and puts it in the oven for about 40 minutes.
 After it has cooked and cooled, I cut out a small square piece.

-Not only does the empadão bring satisfaction to our taste buds, it brings us together as a family.
+does the empadão bring satisfaction to our taste buds, it brings us together as

 No comments: